cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/building-microbiomestat-from-matrix-and-data.frame.md

 ### 2. Using External CSV Data

+To facilitate your understanding and to ease the process of setting up your data, we have provided sample CSV files that can be used as templates.
+By analyzing these sample files, you can structure your data similarly and ensure it's compatible with our tool.

 For this demonstration, we'll import data from three external CSV files: `feature_tab.csv`, `meta_dat.csv`, and `feature_ann.csv`.

+#### Download Sample Data Files

-You can download these files here.
+You can download these files to understand the expected format:

 {% file src="../../.gitbook/assets/feature_tab.csv" %}